janosh/blog/src/routes/posts/normalizing-flows/+page.md

 ## Further Reading

-Normalizing flows seem to really be taking off at the moment.
-Here's an incomplete list of awesome resources on the topic.
+To learn more about normalizing flows, here are some resources to take you further.

 - Ari Seff created a [super helpful 3blue1brown-style video](https://youtube.com/watch?v=i7LjDvsLWCg) explaining the basics of normalizing flows.
 - Some of the guys at DeepMind involved in the development of NFs [published a very thorough and very readable review article](https://arxiv.org/abs/1912.02762) on the subject just days after I published this post.
 (I updated this post with some of the insights I gained there.)
 - Andrej Karpathy created [a repo with PyTorch implementations of the most commonly used flows](https://github.com/karpathy/pytorch-normalizing-flows) (also just days after this post).
 - PyMC3 has a [very helpful notebook](https://docs.pymc.io/notebooks/normalizing_flows_overview.html) showcasing how to work with flows in practice and comparing it to their NUTS-based HMC implementation.

-I've also started compiling [a repo of helpful resources on NFs](https://github.com/janosh/awesome-normalizing-flows).
-Feel free to submit PRs to gather even more sources and advice on this topic.
+> I also started this much more up-to-date [collection on NFs](https://github.com/janosh/awesome-normalizing-flows) that's received an unexpected amount of attention.
+Feel free to submit PRs to gather even more sources/advice/applications.